kbss-cvut/jopa-examples/jsonld/README.md

 ## Persistence Setup

 The persistence is set up in `cz.cvut.kbss.jopa.jsonld.persistence.PersistenceFactory`.
-We are using a native Sesame repository, stored in `/tmp`.
+We are using a native RDF4J repository, stored in `/tmp`.
 Of course, this setup can be changed.
 Target location is in `config.properties`.

 ### Declarative Transactions